KUJIcheng/DSC180A-Methodology-5/README.md

 # DSC180A-Methodology-5
-Repository for hosting PDF of DSC 180A Methodology Assignment 5
+Repository for DSC 180A Methodology Assignment 5